aws-samples/aws-modernization-with-snyk-and-hashicorp/content/50_Snyk/52_RunSnykCLI.md

 ec2-user@3.238.195.45: Permission denied (publickey,gssapi-keyex,gssapi-with-mic).
 ```

-Similiarly, run the following curl command to see how anybody can access your hosted application:
+Similiarly, run the following curl command to see how anybody can access your hosted application.
+Remember, your instance has to be in the Running state in order to be able to provide a response to the curl command.

 ```bash
 curl http://3.238.195.45